 To answer your question, how long does a root canal procedure take, you need to consider the anesthesia as part of the equation.
 You don’t want to experience any pain after root canal, during your root canal recovery.
 Your Brooklyn root canal specialist reduces the risk of root canal infection with training and experience in root canal treatment.
-Your root canal dentist in Brooklyn is also a cosmetic dentist who can place crowns or other procedures you may need to maintain your oral health.
+Your best root canal dentist in Brooklyn is also a cosmetic dentist who can place crowns or other procedures you may need to maintain your oral health.
 At Broadway Family Dental we use only the best dental materials available in the USA.
 We work with top dental labs in New York and use only the highest quality dental components available on the market today.

 Root Canal Procedure

 Root canal treatment is an effective way to save a tooth from extraction.
 If it’s your first time having a root canal procedure treatment, you may feel a little nervous.
 But it’s okay to relax; root canals are common procedures for your Brooklyn family dentist.

 Since your teeth aren’t exactly a renewable resource, it’s nice to know that diseased and injured teeth can be saved.
 It wasn’t too long ago that these teeth had to be pulled.
 But today there are root canal specialists like your dentist at Broadway Family Dental.